code-423n4/2023-06-stader-findings/data/0x11singh99-G.md

-# [G-01] Memory variables can be cached to stack if reading and writing happening multiple times, saves almost 100 gas on each iteration
+# [G-01] Memory variables can be cached to stack if reading and writing happening multiple times

-Memory variables should be cached to stack variables if re reading happening of same variables more than once, here for each iteration it will save 100 gas almost.
+Memory variables should be cached to stack variables if re-reading happening of same variables more than once, here for each iteration it will save 100 gas almost.
 [https://github.com/code-423n4/2023-06-stader/blob/main/contracts/PermissionedNodeRegistry.sol#L210](https://github.com/code-423n4/2023-06-stader/blob/main/contracts/PermissionedNodeRegistry.sol#L210)
 ```solidity
 File : contracts/PermissionedNodeRegistry.sol